 Get customized legal guidance tailored to your situation

 Thousands of car accidents occur in the U.S. every year, but no two car accident survivors are alike.
 After a crash, you need personalized legal guidance you can count on.
-You can turn to Sean Salamati, an accomplished car accident lawyer in Los Angeles.
+You can turn to Sean Salamati, an accomplished car accident attorney in Los Angeles.
 At the Salamati Law Firm, you’ll receive the personalized client care and the informed guidance you need to put your life back together after your accident.
 Call (213) 372-0218 or email [email protected] to request your confidential consultation.

 Additional resources for car crash victims

 - Aurora Health Care, The First Steps of Recovery After a Car Accident, https://www.aurorahealthcare.org/patients-visitors/blog/the-first-steps-of-recovery-after-a-car-accident